We want to create equal opportunity for tertiary education through guarantor-free loans – Bawumia

 “If we have brought Free SHS because many parents can’t afford to finance the secondary education of their children, how do we expect the same parents to be able to pay for their children to attend universities?
 That is why we have a new policy, through which all qualified students can access loans and pay their fees.”

-Dr Bawumia explained in detail, requirements for the tertiary student loan, which will replace the current student loan system.
+Dr. Bawumia explained in detail, requirements for the tertiary student loan, which will replace the current student loan.

-"All that is required is a Ghana card.
-Once you have your Ghana Card, you can access a loan to pay for your tertiary fees and then pay back in instalments after National Service and another one year grace period after national service, by which time you would hopefully be working."
+“All that is required is the Ghana Card.
+Once you have your Ghana Card, you can access a loan to pay for your tertiary fees and then pay back in installments after National Service and another one year grace period after national service, by which time you would hopefully be working.”

 Send your news stories to and features to .
 Chat with us via WhatsApp on +233 55 2699 625.